Healthy Chicken Croquettes Recipe with Zucchini and Onions

 Ingredient Notes

-Have the butcher at your local supermarket grind the chicken fresh, if possible.
+If possible, have the butcher at your local supermarket grind the chicken fresh.
 A coarse grind is ideal for this recipe to add some additional texture.

 You can use any bread crumbs you prefer, but large panko bread crumbs work well.
 Flavored crumbs add a little more flavor.